factor-hmc/book/src/Super_Hello_World.md

 ## Super_Hello_World
-Like most tutorials for a new programming language, we will write a program that prints "Hello World!".
+Like most beginner tutorials for a programming language, we will write a program that prints "Hello World!".
 In Factor, writing this program is easy!
 All we need to type is:

 ```factor
 "Hello World" print